Changing the discs and brake pads of a vehicle is a common task in workshops.

 Recommendation

-Among the actions recommended by the manufacturer in preventive maintenance are the following related to the brake system:
+Among the actions recommended by the manufacturer for preventive maintenance are the following related to the brake system:

 Check the level and condition of the brake fluid.
 The fluid must be replaced according to the manufacturer’s instructions.